maidsafe/rfcs/text/0000-simplification-of-safe-app-api/0000-simplification-of-safe-app-api.md

 **safe_app FFI**

 `MutableData` is a struct in the `safe_app` crate.
-`MutableDataHandle` is a type of cache handle to hold the entire MutableData data in the LRU cache.
+`MutableDataHandle` is a type of cache handle to hold the MutableData info in the LRU cache.

 ```
 pub type MutableDataHandle = ObjectHandle;